-One of the best places you can fully relax in Bulgaria in one of the numerous mineral water resorts in the country.
-Hissarya is one of the best of them – so much to do, both inside this small resort city and around!
+One of the best places you can fully relax in Bulgaria are the numerous mineral water resorts in the country.
+Hissarya is maybe the most beautiful of them, with much to do, both inside this green resort city and around!

 Here is what to do in this resort, how to reach Hissarya, where to stay and what else to do around.